gsoft-inc/sg-orbit/.github/ISSUE_TEMPLATE/07_umbrella.md

 ---
 name: "☂️ Umbrella"
 about: Discuss and track high level goals for a collection of other issues.
-Should only be opened with prior discussion.
+Only create an umbrella if you are an Orbit maintainer.
 title: "☂️ <TITLE>"
 labels: "umbrella"
 ---